-Summary : In less than two hours of flying from Punta Arenas, Chile, arrive at Frei Station on King George Island (the largest island of the South Shetland Archipelago) where you will embark the Hebridean Sky at the gates of the white continent.
-From King George Island you will navigate for six days and five nights along the Antarctic Peninsula, visiting the most wonderful places and enjoying the best wildlife sites of Antarctica.
-This trip features classic sites like Paradise Bay and the Lemaire Channel.
-With daily excursions, your naturalist team will be giving lectures to introduce and inform you about this wonderful continent.
-This unique experience is sure to be the trip of a lifetime!
+Summary : Skip the Drake Passage in less than two hours by flying from Punta Arenas, Chile to arrive at Frei Station on King George Island (the largest island of the South Shetland Archipelago) where you will embark the all-suite Hebridean Sky at the gates of the White Continent.
+From King George Island, explore the Antarctic Peninsula for six days and five nights, visiting a variety of sites and enjoying an array of unique wildlife.
+You'll take daily excursions and receive lectures from a knowledgeable naturalist team who will introduce you to this stunning continent.

 Includes round-trip flight from Punta Arenas, Chile with 6 days in Antarctica.
 Time spent in Antarctica is equivalent to an 11-day traditional ship cruise.